Stability theory of game-theoretic group feature explanations for machine learning models: Acknowledgment

 \section{Acknowledgment}

-{ The authors would like to thank Steve Dickerson (former CAO, Decision Management at Discover Financial Services (DFS)) and Raghu Kulkarni (VP, Data Science at DFS) for formulation of the problem as well as helpful business and compliance insights.
-We also thank Patrick Haggerty (former Director \& Senior Counsel at DFS) and Kate Prochaska (Sr. Counsel \& Director, Regulatory Policy at DFS) for their helpful comments relevant to regulatory issues that arise in the financial industry.
-We also would like to thank professors Markos Katsoulakis and professor Robin Young from the University of Massachusetts Amherst for their valuable comments and suggestions that aided us in writing this article.}
+{The authors would like to thank Steve Dickerson (former CAO, Decision Management at Discover Financial Services (DFS)) and Raghu Kulkarni (SVP, Chef Data Scientist at DFS) for formulation of the problem as well as helpful business and compliance insights.
+We also would like to thank professors Markos Katsoulakis and Robin Young from the University of Massachusetts Amherst, and Hangjie Ji from North Carolina State University for their valuable comments and suggestions that aided us in writing this article.}

 \begin{appendices}